im-open/sql-view-to-table-generator/README.md

 # sql-view-to-table-generator

+This repo is a replacement for the [Sql-View-to-Table-Creation](https://github.com/im-open/Sql-View-to-Table-Creation) repo.
+It wraps the tool in a GitHub Action for use in Workflows.

 A GitHub Action that will look at the views for a specified schema on a SQL Server instance and generate files for each with a `CREATE TABLE` statement.
 As such, a running SQL Server instance needs to be in place before this Action can be used (see the [Examples](#Examples)).

 The main use case for this Action is when you need to referene a view, but either can't or don't want to spin up a database with every dependency the view needs.
 This is particularly handy for local development and automated testing.
 You don't need to spin up an entire monolithic database just to run your tests.
 You can spin up something much more paired down and develop/test against that.